dotnet/source-build/Documentation/package-dependency-flow.md

 When referencing previous source built packages, it is important to not leak these previously built packages into the resulting packages/product.
-This is considered a "poison leak" and is not permitted during a source build as it breaks the notion of building the product entirely from source.
+This is considered a [poison leak](./leak-detection.md) and is not permitted during a source build as it breaks the notion of building the product entirely from source.
 This hinders the ability to service the product.